qrti/tosh/README.md

 sudo ./tosh
 ```

-common audio output consideration
+audio output consideration
 - built in audio output
   already there no extra costs, no need for
   additional drivers, very poor sound quality,
   maybe good enough for load music, definitely
   a no go for classical music
 - USB Sound sticks
   low price, needs drivers, medium sound quality
 - sound card
   high price, needs drivers, reserves connectors,
   blocks other extension cards (LCD etc.),
-  high sound quality
+  high sound quality b
 - HDMI sound splitter or HDMI to VGA adapter with sound splitter
   mid price, no need for additional drivers,
   medium sound quality

-in this project HDMI output isn't used because of the LCD-Touch panel, so a low cost HDMI to VGA adapter with sound splitter was connected, to make it work properly a VGA plug has to be put on the adapters VGA socket, the ground pins of the plug must be wired to the plugs housing to fake a cable
+in this project HDMI output isn't used because of the LCD-Touch panel, so a HDMI to VGA adapter with sound splitter was connected, to make it work properly a VGA plug has to be put on the adapters VGA socket, the ground pins of the plug must be wired to the plugs housing to fake a cable

 ![vga plug](images/vga.png)